fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Return value

-Returns a logical value that is true if the input matrix is the type of triangular specified by `uplo` (upper or lower), and false otherwise.
+Returns a `logical` scalar that is `.true.` if the input matrix is the type of triangular specified by `uplo` (upper or lower), and `.false.` otherwise.
-Note that the definition of triangular used here allows nonsquare matrices to be triangular.
+Note that the definition of triangular used in this implementation allows nonsquare matrices to be triangular.
 Specifically, upper triangular matrices satisfy `a_ij = 0` when `j < i`, and lower triangular matrices satisfy `a_ij = 0` when `j > i`.

 ### Example